MandyHole/school-clubs/README.md

 ## Testing

-<strong>HTML:</strong> Tested the following pages with W3C Markup Validator (no errors found although I initially had some errors due to location of div elements in relation to python if / for statements, which I subsequently modified)
+<p id="html"><strong>HTML:</strong> Tested the following pages with W3C Markup Validator (no errors found although I initially had some errors due to location of div elements in relation to python if / for statements, which I subsequently modified)</p>
 <ul>
 <li>account/login.html</li>
 <li>account/signup.html</li>